-For the first week of my three week break I went with my class to Prague, Kunta Hora, Holsavice, Budjevice, and Cesky Krumlov.
+For the first week of my three week break I went with my class to the Czech Republic and we visited the following cities: Prague, Kunta Hora, Holsavice, Budjevice, and Cesky Krumlov.

 In Prague, the weather was chilly and cloudy but the city was so amazing that I barely noticed.
 Prague is a city that just breathes history, culture, and majesty.
 After learning about Prague, Czechoslovakia, and the Czech Republic in class it was exciting to see these pieces of history up close and personal.
 Prague is described as the “city of gold”, “city of a hundred spires”, “the city of lost time”.
 The Czech Republic has a dark history of population transfer of Czechs and Germans, Nazism, Communism, and more.
 So much has been covered up and so much has been forgotten, yet so much remains.
 Prague shines with the gold of architectural marvels as endless numbers of towers and spires intersect the sky.
 Prague is the city of fingers reaching to the sky, trying to grasp something bigger, something incomprehensible.
 These people are always searching for an identity a place to belong.
 Isn’t that what we’re all trying to do anyway?